hmcts/ccd-docker/README.md

 Once the role is defined under the client, you need to edit the client configuration and check the checkbox for the role "ccd-import".

+**Any business-relates roles like caseworker, caseworker-<jurisdiction> etc to be used in CCD later must also be defined under the client configuration at this stage.**

 ### 2. Create a Default User with "ccd-import" Role